TinaZhang1219/Tina-Zhang-Portfolio/final-project-part-one.md

 # Outline
 I want to tell a story of Chile's economy is high relient on the copper export and what policy Chile government should implement to prevent a vulnerable economy that highly relient on the a commodity that has rapid and big variation in price.

 My interest in this topic was first driven by a prompt I saw online - "Even the taxi driver at Chile knows the daily price of the copper.", this makes me wondering how could a country ties to natualral resources that much.
-Then when I took the International Policy and Politics at Heinz, I chose Latin America as the topic of my presentation, and I dive deeper into researching Chilean economy, where I found 25% of the Chilean GDP is from the export of copper.
+Then when I took the International Policy and Politics at Heinz, I chose Latin America as the topic of my presentation, and I dived deeper into researching Chilean economy, where I found 25% of the Chilean GDP is from the export of copper.
 After researching on successful policies that've been implemented (how OPEC control the crude oil price), I suggest Chile government to cooperate with other major copper exporters to better control the copper price by controlling the amount of mining of copper.

 Therefore, in this project, I will reconstruct the process of how I find the fact that Chilean GDP is varies with the price of copper, and how do I develop a policy recommendation from visulizing my data analysis.